 Once the glazing is removed, carefully lift the glass pane away from your door or window.
 You may notice that it is seated in a groove within the frame so you may need to work the pane back and forth to loosen it before removing.
 With your glass removed, sand away any rough areas with your Multi-Max tool fitted with 70W sand paper.
 If you have the MM40 tool, the Dremel Quick Lock® tool-less accessory change between the MM452 blade and the Sanding pad is easy.
 Just run your tool at a speed of about 8 to 10 and glide the tool back and forth over the area you'd like to smooth out.
 Note that applying excess pressure isn't necessary here, let the speed of the tool do the work.

 Now that you've prepared your frame, it is time to get creative, upcycling found objects to be your hanging planters!
 We used ceramic mugs and tin cans for our hanging planters, suspended by twine.
 Drilling holes in ceramic and aluminum is simple with a Dremel Rotary Tool!
+Or you could 3D print vases with holes in them using the Dremel 3D Idea Builder, and avoid drilling the holes!
 If using upcycled objects, you'll need to drill three holes around the circumference of the holders and one underneath to allow water to drain.
 To make our holes in ceramic we used a 562 Tile Cutting Bit in our 4200 tool.
 With the tool set at a high speed, plunge into your workpiece.
 Depending on how hard your ceramic is, this may take a bit of time, but remember to let the speed of the tool do the work.
 To make our holes in our tin can we used a 561 Multipurpose Cutting Bit in our 4200 tool, set to high speed.
 As aluminum is a softer material, you should be able to easily plunge through your can.
 If you use

 Determine how long you'd like each of your holders to hang.
 We made ours just long enough to fit inside of our empty door panes.
 String your twine through the holes you've just created, securing each strand with a knot at the top of your holders.
 Finally, secure all three strands with a knot.
 For extra hold you may want to add a dab of glue or hot glue at the knot.